KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 #### Extrinsic motivation doesn't motivate me.

-The kind of game you find enjoyable says something about who you are in any given moment.
-What feels rewarding now can turn empty and hollow later in life.
+What you find compelling in a game says something about you.
+Something that was once rewarding you may later find empty and hollow.
 And what one player finds enjoyable, another may find utterly frustrating.
 It's these shifting desires within players I want to explore.

+This very notion is why game reviews are inherently subjective

 I'm going to start with some ubiquitous methods that game developers use to push players in the intended direction, methods I'll be calling extrinsic motivators.